akasmikityma/Jockey_Game/frontend/README.md

 >>test if the leavecard is working or not >>
 >>try to first give some alert that your turn has done >>
 >> [BIG] alert every one when the game has ended .. [check on the backend if any player's cardsInhands have gone empty just broadcast that the game is over ]
+>>> make sure a player doesnt join a game twice >> [ 1> like what happens when the player clicks the join or init twice or more >> ]

-//when a player has not seen the jockey the other player's set must be having jockey somewhat hidden
+>>when a player has not seen the jockey the other player's set must be having jockey somewhat hidden

-//make another comp that is only for the losers
+>>make another comp that is only for the losers